Fantomas42/term-timer/README.md

                         Default: Infinite.

 Configuration:
+  -b, --bluetooth       Use a Bluetooth-connected cube.
+                        Default: False.
   -c CUBE, --cube CUBE  Set the size of the cube (from 2 to 7).
                         Default: 3.
   -p, --show-cube       Display the cube in its scrambled state.